lua4web/refser/README.md

 refser doesn't save metatables and tables with nesting level larger than `refser.maxnesting`.

+refser refuses to save tuples longer than `refser.maxtuple`.

 #### Identity-preserving table serialization

 refser.save preserves all references in table.